About this Program

 Earning your Certified Public Accountant (CPA) license is a key step in becoming a successful accounting professional.
 This certificate program, offered in partnership with the UW Foster School of Business, helps prepare you for the CPA exam and provides you with a solid foundation in the areas of financial accounting, accounting information systems, audit, cost accounting and federal taxation.

-Anyone seeking to become a professional accountant, including those preparing to take the CPA exam and those planning to apply to the UW Master of Professional Accounting program.
+Anyone seeking to become a professional accountant, including those preparing to take the CPA exam.

 An instructor and students from the Certificate in Accounting talk about the unique curriculum and how the program can help graduates advance in their careers.